moorthyannadurai/AzureDNSPrivateResolver/index.md

 ## Scalability

 Azure DNS Private Resolver is a fully managed Microsoft service that can handle millions of requests.
 The minimum subnet address space must be /28, up to /24.
-So please set the size accordingly (/26 is a sweet spot for most users).
+So do set the size accordingly (/26 is a sweet spot for most customers).

-## Restrictions
+## Guidelines

 Following are some guidelines for virtual networks: